charlytron/ZTM/Sect-21-Backend-Introduction/backend-basics.md

   - A procedural language
   - allows us to apply conditional logic to how our servers work.

 LAMP was useful for the most basic of websites; simple and informative, like Wordpress, where nothing complex is happening.

-LAMP was useful for the most basic of websites; simple and informative, like Wordpress, where nothing complex is happening.